brianchase/archive-rsync/README.md

 device, such as a USB thumb drive.
-To get the path of that destination, the script uses [get-mnt.sh](https://github.com/brianchase/get-mnt), which allows you to select a mounted device for the backup or to mount one and then select it.
+To get the path of that destination, the script uses [get-mnt.sh](https://github.com/brianchase/get-mnt), which allows you to select a mounted device for the backup or to mount one (or more) and then select it.
 For more information on how this aspect of the script works, please see the documentation for [get-mnt.sh](https://github.com/brianchase/get-mnt) and its associated script – the crucial piece, really – [mnt-dev.sh](https://github.com/brianchase/mnt-dev).